heX16/SyncthingLazurite/README.md

  - Lets you quickly connect/disconnect and view details

 #### Key features
  - Cross-platform support (Windows, Linux, macOS)
  - Tray icon hint with list of online devices
  - Lightweight and simple UI
  - Native compiled app (Lazarus/FreePascal) with very low memory and CPU usage
+ - SyncthingLazurite talks only to your local Syncthing instance using your API key.
+No data is sent to any cloud services by this app.

 #### Getting started
 1. Install and run Syncthing on your computer.
 By default it listens on `http://127.0.0.1:8384` and has an API key in its settings.